MicrosoftDocs/bacx-pr/topics/rn-production-schedule.md

 # Late submission guidelines

 Our goal is to publish our release plans in a reliable cadence.
-It builds customer trust, and ensure that the right information is release at the right time.
-If deadlines slip, please see below.
+It builds customer trust, and ensures that the right information is released at the right time.
+If deadlines slip, the following process will be adhered to:

 1. Weekly train/regular update